rems-project/casemate/doc/overview.md

 Casemate is constructed of 3 parts:

-1. A sound abstraction of the underlying architecture, which requires software to follow a set of given protocols.
+1. A mathematical abstraction of the underlying architecture which captures key requirements that the architecture makes of the software, in particular the form of protocols to follow.

-2. A runtime library which embeds a monitor, which tracks the softwares use of the protocol and reports deviations.
+3. A C library that implements the abstraction, whose API makes it possible to track the software's use of the protocols and reports deviations.
+This library can be linked with a program to work as a monitor.

-2. Tracing infrastructure and an offline checker, which can perform the same check from a log file.
+2. An offline checker which can perform the same check from a log file, together with some tracing infrastructure to produce logs of in the offline checker's format.

 The break-before-make protocol
 ---

-Arm requires updates to the pagetable to follow a particular discipline, **break-before-make**: to update a pagetable entry, it must first be _broken_ (made invalid, and required TLB maintenance performed) before the new value is written (the entry is _made_).
+Arm requires updates to the pagetable to follow a particular discipline, **break-before-make**: to update a pagetable entry, the entry must first be _broken_ (made invalid, and required TLB maintenance performed) before the new value is written (the entry is _made_).

-We implement an abstract model with an abstract memory, where each location contains a little automata which tracks the progress of break-before-make, and detects if the program misses a step.
+We implement an abstract model with an abstract memory, where each location contains a little automaton which tracks the progress of break-before-make, and detects if the program misses a step.

 ### Automaton

-The page table entry automaton is written as a hierarchical automaton which keeps track of how far into break-before-make its page table entry is.
+The page table entry automaton is written as a hierarchical automaton which keeps track of how far into break-before-make a page table entry is.
-At its toplevel, it keeps track whether a page table entry is:
+At its toplevel, the automaton keeps track whether a page table entry is:

 1. `STATE_PTE_VALID`, meaning it contains a valid descriptor.